-This policy outlines the expectations, roles and duties related to supervision of postgraduate research students at Alphacrucis College (AC).
+This policy outlines the expectations, roles and duties related to supervision of Higher Degree Research (HDR) candidates and postgraduate research students at Alphacrucis University College (AC).

 The principal supervisor has the following duties:

-- provide constructive feedback and support to the student on formulating a research question, accessing appropriate resources, maintaining a schedule and acquiring necessary ethics approvals which will produce an examinable research work within the accepted time frame;
+- provide constructive feedback and support to the candidate/student on formulating a research question, accessing appropriate methodology and resources, maintaining a schedule and acquiring necessary ethics approvals which will produce an examinable research work within the accepted time frame;

 - schedule regular meetings and provide timely feedback on the scope, quality, and presentation of work required;

 - keep clear and accurate records of all supervision meetings;

 - provide an annual progress report of the candidate/student to the Graduate Research School;

 - advise the candidate/student on any additional skills training s/he may require (such as mechanics of writing);